How to handle Ecommerce Returns in 2026

 Manual returns management is usually not a viable option for most businesses.
 Unless you’re dealing with a very low volume of returns.

-That’s why more retailers are turning to ecommerce returns software and dedicated Return Management Systems (RMS) to automate and optimize their process.
+That’s why more retailers are turning to ecommerce returns software and dedicated Return Management Systems (RMS) to automate and optimise their process.

 What is Ecommerce Returns Software?